MrMatAP/mrmat-repo-util/README.md

 ### Interactively

-The generals sequence for building interactively is to install the necessary dependencies and build a wheel:
+The general sequence for building interactively is to install the necessary dependencies and build a wheel:

 ```shell
 $ pip install -r requirements.dev.txt